 I went to Madurai from Bangalore.
 I took a private bus which departed from Bangalore at 11:30 PM and reached Madurai at 6:15 AM in the morning.
 I got down at the Periyar bus stop and my accommodation (Hotel Vijay in TPK Road) was at a walkable distance from the bus stop.
 As I mentioned earlier, it is best to stay in this region.
 After that I checked in, freshened up, had breakfast and ready to visit the temple.

 I arrived at the South Gate of the temple.
 The gopuram at the south gate is the largest among the fourteen.
 It was very tall and colourful.
 There were intricately carved idols of Gods, musicians and demons in the gopuram which were painted with vivid colours.
-These gopurams are the structures which provides Meenakshi Amman Temple an unique identification among the other temples.
-I din’t enter the temple through this gate and decided to go around and have a look at the small shops and kiosks selling fancy trinkets and puja items.
+These gopurams are the structures which provide Meenakshi Amman Temple a unique identity among the other temples.
+I didn’t enter the temple through this gate and decided to go around and have a look at the small shops and kiosks selling fancy trinkets and puja items.
 There are five entrance gates to the temple symbolic of the five human senses.
 My stroll through these shops took me to the eastern gate.
 I entered into the temple through this gate.
 There is a free footwear collection point beside the entrance gate.
-You are given a coupon carrying a number in exchange of your footwear.
+You are given a coupon carrying a number in exchange for your footwear.
 There is a separate counter for luggage which has a nominal charge.
 Shorts are not allowed.
 Cameras are not allowed into the temple.
-However you can carry mobile phones with camera in it.
+However, you can carry mobile phones with camera in it.
 As bizarre a rule it is, you are allowed to take photos with phone cameras by taking a ticket of Rs.50.
-However this ticket is not checked and you may not buy it.
+However, this ticket is not checked and you may not buy it.

 As I entered the temple through the east gate, I went to the Sundereshwar shrine first.
 People entering through the South gate arrive at the Meenakshi Amman shrine first.
 There are shops selling brass items, puja items, garlands, diyas etc inside the temple.
 On the right side of the east gate is the 1000 pillar mantapa which has now been converted into a temple museum.